 Dr. Brown has developed and currently teaches a range of non-major courses in biology and environmental science.
 Each term, she teaches four to five courses, ranging from 80 to 700 students.
 She uses PowerPoint polling during class, and she also uses self-paced polling to administer tests to her students.
-She has successfully used clickers in her courses for over a decade and has graciously shared some tips on successful implementation of TurningPoint in her classrooms:
+She has successfully used clickers in her courses for over a decade and has graciously classroom success tips for using TurningPoint in the classroom:

 Additionally, if students experience any issues after the practice test, she provides them the information they need to rectify the situation immediately.
 “By the second class, students are fully registered and ready to go.”